Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Sequenced collections

 Sequenced collections, or collections with ordering is another interesting new feature and JDK 21 introduces the design of collections with ordering and introduces interfaces for collections with defined ordering.
 Each collection has a clearly defined first, second and so on, down to the last element.
 Uniform APIs are provided for receiving first and last elements and for processing elements in reverse order.
 The motivation for this proposal is the fact that the Java collection framework does not have a collection type that represents a sequence of elements with a defined order.
 It also lacks a uniform set of operations that apply to these collections.
-These gaps have been a problem and a source of complaints.
-The proposal calls for defining interfaces for sequences of collections, sets and maps and including them in the existing hierarchy of collection types.
+These gaps were a problem and a source of complaints.
+The proposal requires the definition of interfaces for sequenced collections, sets, and maps and their inclusion in the existing type hierarchy of collections.
 All these new methods have predefined implementations.

 Record patterns